I’m in a lot of Facebook groups for hosts only. In many of them, there’s this disturbing theme I’ve noticed going around lately.

 “The place was clean, Lauren was a good and communicative host,” it said.
 That was it.
 No rants, no accusations, not even telling the whole ugly truth of the mess that had gone down.
 Just simple, kind, and to the point.

 Can you imagine how I would have felt if I had written a bad review for her just because I assumed she had written a bad one for me?
-Oh my word, I would have felt like absolute scum.

-But more so than that.
-If I had written a bad review for her when it wasn’t warranted, I would have made Airbnb a little less safe for everyone.
+But more than that, if I had written a bad review for her when it wasn’t warranted, I would have made Airbnb a little less safe for everyone.
 I would have tarnished a good guest and made it harder for her to book elsewhere, harder for good hosts to be able to see that they have nothing to worry about in renting to her.
 Maybe she would also have changed, perhaps being less kind and understanding than she was with me because my treatment of her had jaded her.

 This is the tragic snowball effect that happens when you write a review based on assumptions as to what the other review contains.

 Listen, we all want to “get even.”
 That’s human nature.
-But you can’t get even if someone hasn’t done something yet.
+But you can’t “get even” if someone hasn’t done something yet.
 And until you’ve read the review, you don’t know what they have or haven’t done.